jekhokie/jekhokie.github.io/_posts/2020-12-08-iperf-on-unifi-dream-machine-pro.markdown

 ## iPerf3 Server Container

 Once you have the container networking script written and run for your session, you can pull down a Docker image that contains an ARM64-compatible version of iPerf3, referenced here as `<IPERF_CONTAINER>`.
-It's recommended you pin this to a version that you wish to use so you don't automatically get "latest" and can store the image in the container cache on the Dream Machine Pro to help avoid malicious code injection by the provider when the image is updated.
+If you don't have your own image available, you can obtain one through [DockerHub](https://hub.docker.com/) and searching for an iPerf3 container image for ARM64 architecture, understanding that these images are generally acceptable but vary in terms of stability, security vulnerability checks, etc. (use at your own risk).
+It's also recommended you pin this image to a version that you wish to use so you don't automatically get "latest" and can store the image in the container cache on the Dream Machine Pro to help avoid malicious code injection by the provider when the image is updated.
 The following command will both pull down the image (in this case, "latest" - again, not recommended) and start an iPerf server in the foreground that you can use to test quickly - specifying `:latest` is for illustrative purposes only and should again be updated to reflect the version/digest you wish to use:

 ```bash
 $ podman run --name=iperf3-server -p 5201:5201 -p 5201:5201/udp <IPERF_CONTAINER>:latest -s